 Furthermore, languages evolve – and native speakers are far more likely to recognize that evolution than non-native speakers.
 A scholar of Biblical Hebrew, for example, may guess the correct translation of the modern, resurrected Hebrew, but beyond a certain point, he or she’ll eventually mistranslate or misunderstand a referent.
 The only languages that don’t change are “dead” languages, like Latin, whose structures became calcified to the point where referents to new concepts no longer existed.

 Words and Colors in Web Design’s Multilingual Melting Pot

-The language barrier is perhaps an even grander issue than cultural limits; even single-language sites can run into this problem.
+The language barrier is perhaps an even grander issue than cultural limits within the realms of website design; even single-language sites can run into this problem.
 For instance, you use an “elevator” in the US, but you use the “lift” across the pond.
 No British user would say “station wagon” rather than “state car,” and an American would never call a “sedan” a “saloon.”

 Differing terminology is difficult enough in and of itself.
 When slang, non-verbal cues, and gestures are included, the situation becomes even more fraught.
 For example, the “V for Victory” sign that’s relatively common in the United States is an obscene gesture in other places.
 You wouldn’t want to have a page about a winning soccer team showing the team doing the “V for Victory” to go over to the United Kingdom or Australia, where it’s the equivalent of flipping people the bird.